akashkatte-1/rag_paywatch1/README.md

-# RAG-Based Excel Q\&A Bot 🤖
+# RAG-Based Excel Q\&A Bot -PayWATCH 🤖

 # Overview

 This is a comprehensive RAG (Retrieval-Augmented Generation) application backend built with FastAPI for HR data analysis.
 The system specializes in processing Excel files containing candidate data (names, experience, locations, CTC/salary information) and providing conversational AI capabilities for querying this data.
-It features semantic search using FAISS vector database, automated currency conversion from INR to USD, and comprehensive logging for monitoring and analytics.
+It features semantic search using chromaDBvector database, automated currency conversion from INR to USD, and comprehensive logging for monitoring and analytics.

 **Status**: Fully implemented and running on port 5000.
 All core functionality is operational including file upload, vector search, natural language querying, and real-time currency conversion.